score-spec/docs/content/en/docs/How to/overrides.md

       - --help
 ```

-**3.** Run the following command to override the default arguments by the `overrides.score.yaml` file.
+**3.** Run the following command to override the default arguments with the contents of the `overrides.score.yaml` file.

 ```bash
 score-compose generate score.yaml --overrides-file overrides.score.yaml